Hypergraph Tur\'an Problems in $\ell_2$-Norm: Bounds from Table

 \subsection{\texorpdfstring{$K_4^{3-}$}{TEXT}}

 Denote by $S_6$ the $3$-graph on six vertices with edge set

+Note that in $S_6$ the link graph of every vertex is a cycle of length $5$.
 Let $n=6^k$ be a power of $6$ and let $G$ be the iterated blow-up of $S_6$.
 This $3$-graph $G$ was constructed by Frankl and F\"{u}redi~\cite{K43-extremalfrankl} to give a lower bound on the Tur\'an density of $K_4^{3-}$.
 Since $G$ is $K_4^{3-}$-free, $\pi(K_4^{3-})\geq 2/7$.
 The best know upper bound $\pi(K_4^{3-})\leq 0.28689$ is by Vaughan~\cite{flagmatic} using flag algebras.
 The $3$-graph $G$ has codegree squared sum

 Thus, $\sigma(K_4^{3-})\geq 4/43$.
 We conjecture that $G$ is the extremal example in $\ell_2$-norm. \begin{conj}

 \end{conj} Flag algebras only give $\sigma(K_4^{3-})\leq 0.09306286$.
 The minimum codegree threshold of $K_4^{3-}$ was determined to be $\pi_2(K_4^{3-})=1/4$ by Falgas-Ravry, Pikhurko, Vaughan and Volec~\cite{FalgasK4-} solving a conjecture by Nagle~\cite{codegreeconj}.
 The lower bound is obtained by a construction originally due to Erd\H{o}s and Hajnal~\cite{MR0337636}.
 Given a tournament $T$ on the vertex set $[n]$, define a $3$-graph $C(T)$ on $[n]$ by taking the edge set to be all triples of vertices inducing a cyclically oriented triangle in $T$.
 No tournament on $4$ vertices can contain more than two cyclically oriented triangles, hence $C(T)$ is $K_4^{3-}$-free.
 If $T$ is chosen uniformly at random, then the minimum codegree of $C(T)$ is $n/4-o(n)$ with high probability.